noawe-boi/NoahsObsidianSync/Chemistry IA2.md

 #### Background
 Compounds store
 When Chemical reactions occur, the energy contained in the product(s) often do not contain or sum the same amount of energy as its reactant(s).
-W
+Since energy cannot be created or destoryed, this difference in energy is either absorbed or released

 $MgCO3​(s)+2HCl(aq)→MgCl2​(aq)+H2​O(l)+CO2​(g)$